petervaro/argon/README.md

     - flags with optional or mandatory value arrays (values both repeated or unique),
     - flags with optional or manadatory named values (key-value pairs)
+    - flags and values not separated by space
+    - flags and values separated by special character sequence
+    - *double-dash* like end-of-parameters flag
-- it can handle nested flags (contexts)
+- it can handle optional or mandatory nested flags (contexts)
+- it can handle program name aliases (build different behaviour inside the same program with different program names)
 - it has an easy to use, very dynamic and lazy declarative style
 - it has a unified parsed return value, but also provides several traverse functions for easier argument + value + members checking